-In this episode of the Selling in Asia podcast, Founder Tom Abbott sits down with Collin Stewart from the Predictable Revenue Podcast to discuss how to build an outbound sales team.
-As the Co-CEO of Predictable Revenue, Collin and his company specialize in setting up outbound sales teams for businesses.
-He’s a champion for ‘Salespeople shouldn’t prospect’.
-Instead, closers should close.
-Account managers should manage accounts.
-And prospectors should prospect.
+In this Selling in Asia podcast episode, Founder Tom Abbott sits down with Collin Stewart from the Predictable Revenue Podcast to discuss how to build an outbound sales team.
+As the co-CEO of Predictable Revenue, Collin and his company specialize in setting up outbound sales teams for businesses.
+He’s a champion for ‘Salespeople shouldn’t prospect.’
+Instead, closers should close, account managers should manage accounts, and prospectors should prospect.

 Also read: